Cheef Botanicals

 What are Terpenes?

-Terpenes are often associated with cannabis strains, though they exist in nearly every plant.
-They carry the plant’s aroma and flavor.
-If you’ve ever wondered how strains such as Lifter and Sour Diesel can each have their own unique flavors, terpenes are the answer.
+Terpenes are commonly linked with cannabis strains, but they are found in almost every plant.
+They are responsible for the plant’s distinct aroma and flavor.
+So, if you’ve ever wondered why strains like Lifter and Sour Diesel each have their own unique flavors, terpenes are the key.

 Many believe that terpenes are a plant’s way of deterring herbivores.
 Some plant-eating animals or insects may not enjoy these compounds’ smell, but we humans love them.
 Terpenes are used in lotions, perfumes, cleaning materials, and wellness products for their lovely fragrances.